Solid Rock at Market Common

 Pastor John-Paul spent most of his childhood and teenage years playing the piano in churches and ministries in Florence, S.C. and all over the Myrtle Beach area.
 PJP worked in churches ranging from Methodist, Church of God, Baptist, Charismatic, Episcopal, Catholic, Lutheran, etc. Because PJP wanted to spend his life as a musician, he studied music for a short time at Coastal Carolina University; but God had other plans.

 In 2006 PJP stepped out in faith and started a church, Solid Rock Ministries, in the Socastee Library.
 From the library the church moved into a storefront building on Forestbrook Road.
 In 2009 due to the growth of the congregation the church moved to a second larger storefront on Forestbrook Road.
 In 2013 the church purchased the former Air Force Base Chapel.
-In the fall of 2015 PJP stepped down from ministry, took a sabbatical, and focused on getting healthy, confident, and gaining clarity on his God given destiny.

 In 2016 PJP started Solid Rock at Market Common, and since then life has been GREAT!

 HOW IS SOLID ROCK GOVERNED?

 We believe in New Testament Church Government as evidenced in Acts 15:1-35.
 In this council one can note that the leadership made the ministry decision, and the people were informed afterward.
 This is the pattern all through the Bible and in the first 1,500 years of Church History.
 It still is the pattern in most Christian Churches today.
 There may be a meeting of the entire Body called by the Leadership in times of great decisions or crisis, but the general governmental decisions of the ministry are made by the Pastor, with encouragement from the Board of Trustees and advice from the leadership of the church (the Deacons, Deaconesses, and Elders).